 Integrity and Public Awareness program ensures better protection from pipeline

 incidents.
-To learn more about pipeline integrity management, log on to
+Learn more about pipeline integrity management:

-the Pipeline and Hazardous Materials Safety Administration website
+and Hazardous Materials Safety Administration

 Our inspection and safety activities

 - We survey for possible leaks on our distribution mains every year in populated communities and every other year in more rural areas.
 (Federal requirement for main surveys is once every five years).